nbasic/nut-digraphs/README.md

-# nut-digraphs
+# Nut digraphs

-Supplementary material for the Nut digraphs paper
+Supplementary material for the Nut digraphs paper.